wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 2. Navigate to _Stores_ -> _Configuration_ -> _Payment Methods_ -> _MultiSafepay_ -> _General Settings_.
 This page contains all main settings and is used for all gateways and gift cards.
+Information on where to find your Account ID, Site ID, Site code or API key can be found on our API key page.
 Your Account ID is shown in the dashboard of your MultiSafepay Control in the top right corner.

 2. Navigate to _Stores_ -> _Configuration_ -> _Payment Methods_ -> _MultiSafepay_ -> _Payment Methods_.